daxter-army/example-only/readme.md

 # examples-only

-**A bare minimum guide from the nerds who remember the concepts but, forgets code, like me 😅**
+**A bare minimum guide from the nerds who remember the concepts but, forgets syntax, like me 😅**